haydenrear/spec-kit/templates/commands/specify.md

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

+8. Gherkin feature file quality validation

+Based on the update to the above, we also need to update the Gherkin feature files that were added.
+Similar to above, making sure to use the cucumber tags in the spec.md, make sure the features are sufficiently defined.
+For the Gherkin feature files, we are interested in limiting the number of step definitions.
+We are only interested in defining a starting state, including validating any services are started or config properties, and then validating that we received the messages we were supposed to receive.
+In truth, this should only take a three or four generic step definitions that we then use across all of the feature files.
+Remember, we're testing the integration behavior on this, and typically it's on top of unit tests for integration regression.

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+9. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.